anhaidgroup/cloudlabeler/README.md

    - Click 'Open' in the right bottom.
 </details>

-3. Putty should open cmd of AWS machine for you.
-The first prompt should be 'login as'.
+3. In the cmd of AWS machine, the first prompt should be 'login as'.
 Type 'ubuntu'.

 4. Install [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce) by following the steps in the tutorial.